pingcap/community/rfc/2019-12-11-Talent-Plan-Courses.md

 To implement it, we need the following main steps:

-- Discuss the topics must be covered in reading materials, and contents of programming assignments.
+- Discuss the subject must be included in the course system.
-- Divide the course topics, and assign them to course developers.
+- Divide the subject topics, and assign them to course developers.
 - Create the programming assignments framework, also reading materials.

 ## Open issues (if applicable)